yovitsa/2420_assignment_1/README2.md

 2. Create  cloud-init configuration in your .ssh folder.
 Yamml file needs to have an **.yml** extension **example: cloud-init.yml **
 3. Edit cloud-init file in the text editor of your choice, you may use notepad, Visual Studio Code, or any other program i whihc you can edit text.
-4. Copy the example below and paste into your cloud-init configuration file, and make changes as instructed.
+4. Copy the example below and paste into your cloud-init configuration file, and make changes as instructed, save yaml file on your machine.

         #cloud-config
         users: